 The safety of certification flight testing can be improved by demonstrating compliance through flight simulation.
 The most demanding and hazardous flight tests can be performed in a virtual environment to minimise the exposure to potentially hazardous test conditions.
-In particular this includes tests close to the boundaries of the OFE and cases where the effects of failures have to be demonstrated.
+In particular this includes tests close to the boundaries of the operational flight envelope (OFE) and cases where the effects of failures have to be demonstrated.
 The flight tests necessary to validate the flight simulator models shall, in contrast, be comparatively low-risk.

 It is very difficult to gather direct quantitative evidence of the cost savings produced using flight test simulations.
 The prevention of potential accidents during flight test activities justifies the choice to use simulation.
-Two aspects must be considered; the proposed low-cost COTS flight simulator configuration will be designed looking for the best trade-off between effectiveness and cost.
+Two aspects must be considered.
+The proposed low-cost commercial off-the-shelf flight simulator configuration will be designed looking for the best trade-off between effectiveness and cost.
 It will be possible to realise a significant saving of the cost per hour of flight, considering of course the added cost of the engineers involved in the model development, validation and verification.
 Additionally, a significant cost saving will be realised considering the better value for money potential of simulated tests.
-Simulation can reduce the required flight testing for SHOL qualification by up to 70%, generating a significant reduction in cost.
+Simulation can reduce the required flight testing for Ship-Helicopter Operational Limits qualification by up to 70%, generating a significant reduction in cost.
 These cost savings are also expected to be achievable for certification topics investigated in RoCS.

 The outcomes of RoCS are expected to form the first steps in the classification of simulation devices for CSFRA topics.
-In the same way as categorises training simulators based on their fitness-for-purpose, initial work conducted in RoCS will form the basis of this categorisation for certification simulators.
+Initial work conducted in RoCS will form the basis of this categorisation for certification simulators.
 This is both in terms of model and cueing fidelity.
 The ambition in RoCS is to perform evaluations using a small agreed set of CSFRA topics agreed during the project.
 The suitability of simulation devices and models will be determined, leading to a first classification of simulation fidelity.
 The initial proof of concept for these topics will then likely form the starting point for the generation of new standards for this area.